amirbrd/website/content/project/14-steps-for-better-parking-management/index.md

 6. Park and walk - manage parking at the regional level.
 7. Manage and price parking at sporting and mass events.
 8. Create parking spaces for two-wheelers and manage them too.
-9. Mark where parking is allowed, not where parking is not allowed.
+9. Mark where parking is allowed, not where parking is not permitted.
 10. Disconnect politics from the price.
-11. Technology is not a policy replacement, use it to support the policy.
+11. Technology is not a policy replacement.
+Use it to support the policy.
 12. Apply effective enforcement measures, but act fairly.
 13. Allocate most of the parking revenue to the area where they were collected.
 14. Distinguish between current residents living in the neighborhood and future residents.